FionaSelanno/42-ftprintf/README.md

 [^1]: Before I start every project, I break down the project into substeps.
 It's my first thought on how to approach this.
 Off course my approach can change during the making off.
 Whenever I add / edit a step I' ll make a footnote on why I did it, so that you can keep up with my way of thinking.
 [^2]: After reading `man 3 printf` it became clear that the conversion specification can have more elements.
 Syntax conversion specification: `%[$][flags][width][.precision][length modifier]conversion`, see manual.
-[^3]: I will be using functions from my libft.
-Rules to apply: Copy its resources in a libft folder with it's own Makefile.
-Use the libftprintf's Makefile to compile libft with it's own Makefile.
+[^3]: At first I wanted to use functions off my libft.
+But to do that I had to copy the sources off my libft in my code.
+Also, the functions I wanted to use were not exactly what I needed.
+So I just rewrote them.
+It actually simplified my code.